MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 - Transaction T1 is ordered before Transaction T2 if the timestamp of T1 < the timestamp of T2.
 - Transaction T1 is ordered before Transaction T2 if the timestamp of T1 == the timestamp of T2, T1 is write-only, and
   T2 is read-only.
-- Transaction T1 can be arbitrarily ordered with Transaction T2 if the timestamp of T1 == the timestamp of T2, T1 is
+- Transaction T1 is ordered before Transaction T2 if the timestamp of T1 == the timestamp of T2, the timestamp for T1
-  read-only, and T2 is read-only.
+  was assigned before the timestamp of T2, T1 is read-only, and T2 is read-only.
-- Transaction T1 can be arbitrarily ordered with Transaction T2 if the timestamp of T1 == the timestamp of T2, T1 is
-  write-only, and T2 is write-only.
+- Transaction T1 is ordered before Transaction T2 if the timestamp of T1 == the timestamp of T2, the Global ID of T1 is less than the Global ID of T2, T1 is write-only, and T2 is write-only.

 ### Global Timestamp